Abstract

 Non-deterministic noise reduction

-For Audit Testing to work, our tests must be completely free from any sources of non-determinism, otherwise the Audit Files will be noisy, meaning that they will be exhibiting spurious differences from test run to test run.
+For Audit Testing to work effectively, our tests must be completely free from any sources of non-determinism, otherwise the Audit Files will be noisy, meaning that they will be exhibiting spurious differences from test run to test run.

 Thus, the following known best practices for testing are not just "good to know" anymore, they must be followed thoroughly and unfailingly: